jongomez/inception.js/README.md

 [Check it out on Codepen.](https://codepen.io/jonGomez/full/xROgqO/)

-BTW, the pens on editor view scroll up by themselves.
-Not sure why.

 ### Example 2 - Image

 If we have an image and want to add an iframe container on top of it, we need to position the iframe container and set it's dimensions.
 That's what the width, height, top, left and rotate arguments do: they define the dimensions and position of the iframe container, relative to the given image.
 Example call: